NaughtyChas/NaughtyChas/README.md

 ---

-The man behind this profile page is a full-time student at the University of Hong Kong, majoring in Computer Science.
+The person behind this profile page is a full-time student at the University of Hong Kong, majoring in Computer Science.

 He is still on his way to achieve a goal of becoming a *Machine Learning Engineer*.